mjenrungrot/cryptobot-qlearn/README.md

 ## What we did.

-We used Keras and an agent as a basic Q learner.
-Then we trained it on historical Bitcoin end of day price data and evaluated how well the Q learner did on a seperate, hold out dataset.
+We used Keras to implement a basic Q learning agent with 3 fully connected layers (64, 32, and 8 hidden units respectively).
+Then we trained the agent to maximize the profit on 10-year daily historical value of S&P 500 index (^GSPC).
+The trained model is then used to to evaluate on historical daily Bitcoin price on a separate, hold out dataset.

 ## Results.
 ![profit](./BITSTAMP_SPOT_BTC_USD-2017-01-01_profit.png)